-A student accused of violating the Graduate Honor Code shall have certain procedural guarantees to ensure fair judicial hearing of evidence.
+A student referred for a potential Graduate Honor Code have certain procedural guarantees to ensure fair hearing of evidence.

-- Students shall be considered innocent until judged guilty.
+- Students are considered innocent until found guilty.

-- Students shall have the right to refrain from speaking for or against themselves.
+- Students have the right to refrain from speaking for or against themselves.

-- Students shall have the right to speak in their own behalf.
+- Students have the right to speak in their own behalf.

 - Students may choose a member of the university community, such as a fellow student, faculty member, or staff member who is willing to assist them in preparing their defense.
 This person may attend a Facilitated Discussion, but may only participate in an advisory capacity to the student.
-During a Judicial Panel, the student's representative shall only be allowed to address the Judicial Panel; they may not question witnesses.
-Lawyers retained by accused students shall not be permitted in Judicial Panel hearings or at Facilitated Discussions.
+During a Review Panel, the student's representative is only allowed to address the Review Panel; they may not question witnesses.
+Lawyers retained by accused students are not be permitted in Review Panel hearings or at Facilitated Discussions.

 - Students may terminate a Facilitated Discussion at any time, without reason.

-- Students shall have the right to review the report prepared by the Investigator, prior to the scheduling of an Investigative Board.
+- Students have the right to review the report prepared by the Associate Chair, prior to the scheduling of a Preliminary Review.

 - Students may at any time privately seek counsel with their university community representative.
-Statements made at this time shall be confidential.
+Statements made at this time are confidential.

 - Students may have any Graduate Honor System function that they are entitled to attend stopped at any time for a point of clarification.